 The state has a functional state committee on food and nutrition.
-However, the state does not have a nutrition department in relevant MDAs and most of the nutrition interventions are funded by partners which is not sustainable.
+However, the state does not have a nutrition department in relevant MDAs.

-Scorecard Indicator Status Existence of State Committee on Food and Nutrition Presence of Nutrition Departments In Relevant MDAs Budget Line For Nutrition In Key MDAs Release of Fund For Nutrition (2022) Target Not Met Availability of Multi-Sectoral Plan of Action For Nutrition Target Met No Data/Missing Validation Availability of Government-Owned Creche Approved Six Months Paid Maternity Leave.
-Government Spending Greater than/Equal to Partner Spending
+Scorecard Indicator Status Existence of State Committee on Food and Nutrition Presence of Nutrition Departments In Relevant MDAs Budget Line For Nutrition In Key MDAs Release of Fund For Nutrition (2022) Target Not Met Availability of Multi-Sectoral Plan of Action For Nutrition Target Met No Data/Missing Validation Availability of Government-Owned Creche Approved Six Months Paid Maternity Leave Government Spending Greater than/Equal to Partner Spending

-- 1. Set up nutrition departments in relevant MDAs (- at minimum in the following MDAs: Health, Agriculture, Budget and Planning, Women Affairs, State Primary Health Care Board); - 2.
-Ensure timely release of funds to implement programmes in the MSPAN - 3.
-Promote Exclusive Breastfeeding
+- 1. Set up nutrition departments in relevant MDAs (at minimum in the following MDAs: Health, Agriculture, Budget and Planning, Women Affairs, State Primary Health Care Board). - 2.
+Develop MSPAN and ensure prompt release of funds for its implementation. - 3.
+Approve 6 months paid maternity leave.